pmelet/tcnlu/README.md

 with:

  - `alexa json`: a file that can be imported into alexa
- - `responses json`: a file that can be used to generate responses in a lambda function
+ - `responses json`: a file that can be used to generate responses in a lambda function.
+Lambda function is available in `resources/alexa`